• Edinburgh • Highlands • Loch Ness • Caithness •

 - Overnight at Wilde Aparthotel, Grassmarket

-The day will be divided between taking harp classes with Corrina Hewat, exploring the Old Town with our local tour guide Helen Ord, and meeting many local harpists.
+The day will be divided between taking harp classes with Heather Yule, exploring the Old Town with our local tour guide Helen Ord, and meeting many local harpists.

 After dinner there will be a meeting and session with members of the Edinburgh Clarsach Society, led by Scottish harp legend, Isobel Meiras.
 You'll meet a wide variety of harp players, students and teachers, who form the core of the harp community in the region.